astrofox-io/website/docs/getting-started.md

 ## Getting started

 Welcome to the Astrofox documentation!
-Here you will find helpful instruction on how to use Astrofox.
+Here you will find helpful instructions on how to use Astrofox.

 Choose a topic from the menu on the left to get started.